bibliocoll/ezmenu/README.md

 `npm install`

-this will install [JSPM] and pull in all the project dependencies from npm and GitHub (via running `jspm install` in the npm `postinstall` hook, mostly).
-We're using `node-sass` to compile SASS to CSS, if you're on Windows and get compilation errors during installation, check for help under [node-sass].
+this will pull in all the project dependencies from npm.
+We're using `dart-sass` to compile SASS to CSS.

 Once that is complete, you can run:

 `npm start`

-in the project directory to start a local web server with a little demo page (navigate to http://localhost:8000 to see it).
+in the project directory to start a local web server with a little demo page (navigate to http://localhost:8080 to see it).
 It will be really slow, but you should see a blue "GO"-button to the lower left of your screen.

-While `npm start` is running, [node-sass] is watching `frontend/sass/loggedin/menu.sass` and any changes made will be compiled into `demo/menu.css`.
-You will need to F5 the browser to see your changes, but you can use this setup to adjust the styles to your liking.
-The demo page also runs [sytemjs-hot-reloader], so you can use [jspm-dev-buddy] for [Atom] or [chokidar-socket-emitter] in general if you want to work on the ES6 JavaScript and see your changes transpiled with [Babel] and updated into the browser without reloading manually.
+While `npm start` is running, [webpack5] is watching the TypeScript and SASS files in `frontend/src` and `frontend/sass/`, and any changes made will be reflected in the demo webserver.
+Note that `webpack-dev-server` does not write anything to disk.
+The files in the `demo` directory are just scaffolding, best not edit them (but feel free to look at them, of course).

 We'll get you started with an overview of the frontend/menu code next, then explain the configuration options and deployment.

 ## Frontend

-> __Preface__: It is not required to understand the code to get this running on your installation, but in case you're curious, take a look at the files in `frontend/js/ezmenu/` while you read this chapter (start with `frontend/js/ezmenu/main.js`).
+> __Preface__: It is not required to understand the code to get this running on your installation, but in case you're curious, take a look at the files in `frontend/src/` while you read this chapter (start with `frontend/src/index.ts`).
 If you're familiar with JavaScript but new to Promises, [JavaScript Promises] should have you covered.
 If you do not care for the code, please do skim this chapter regardless, as it contains explanations that you will likely need to take into consideration later.

-The interface is based on [jQuery.mmenu], and we populate the menu with content loaded from JSON files.
-The expected format of these files is documented at the end of this document under Data Types, and codified in the ES6 class definitions for `SetlistItem` and `SetlistDataCollectionItem` in `frontend/js/ezmenu/ezmenuclasses.js`, which also hold the code that transforms each data item into the DOM elements that form a menu entry. `frontend/js/ezmenu/menulib.js` handles high-level menu-building and mainly concerns itself with looping over Arrays and displaying errors.
+The interface is based on [MMenu], and we populate the menu with content loaded from JSON files.
+The expected format of these files is documented at the end of this document under Data Types, and codified in the class definitions in `SetlistItem.ts` and `SetlistCollectionItem.ts` in `frontend/src/common/`, which also hold the code that transforms each data item into the DOM elements that form a menu entry.

 The JSON files are expected to be placed in the `loggedin/` directory of the EZProxy internal web server, and they are queried by our script as follows:
 First, the file `setlist.json` is fetched.
-It contains an Array of `SetlistItem`s with titles, IDs/filenames and timestamps for each category to be added to the menu, and if this download succeeds, HTML list items are generated for each and the jQuery.mmenu is initialized.
+It contains an Array of `SetlistItem`s with titles, IDs/filenames and timestamps for each category to be added to the menu.
 The Setlist should be less than 1 kB in size and is fetched each time the menu is generated.

 Then the script will check `localStorage` for entries representing the content of each collection represented by a `SetlistItem`, and if present, compare timestamps with the freshly downloaded Setlist.
 If the local data is still up-to-date, it is used, otherwise the corresponding JSON file will be downloaded from the EZProxy web server (and later stored in localStorage).
-Either way, once available, sub-menus are generated and filled with entries defined by `SetlistDataCollectionItem`s.
-We currently do not support sub-sub-menus.
+Either way, once all files are either available or the download attempts have timed out, a HTML `<nav>`-Element containing a two-level tree structure of list items representing the menu content is generated, and [MMenu] is initialized on that structure.
+ > We currently do not support sub-sub-menus, simply because no-one has asked for that feature.
+There's probably only some type-system magic to be performed to allow this.

 Since this menu is to be injected into proxied-by-hostname pages (which reside at subdomains like http://journal.domain.name.YOUR-EZPROXY.TLD) and localStorage is governed by browser same-origin rules (which mandate _fully_ matching hostnames), the localStorage part of this script resides inside an iframe.
-This iframe always loads the same URL and thus has access to the same localStorage location, no matter what page/subdomain the main script is injected into.
-`frontend/js/ezmenu/lslib.js` facilitates the communication with that iframe for the main script, while `frontend/js/ez_implant/main.js` holds the code that runs inside the iframe.
-Both scripts communicate via the `window.postMessage()` API to ferry menu content from the iframe to the UI building parts of the script.
-Since older versions of IE can only transfer strings via postMessage(), `ezmenu/lslib.js` is tasked with deserializing and sanity checking the JSON data the iframe fetches and stores.
+This iframe always loads the same URL and thus has access to the same localStorage location, no matter what page/subdomain the main script is injected into. `frontend/src/implant.ts` holds the code that runs inside the iframe.
+Both scripts communicate via the [Channel Messaging API] to ferry menu content from the iframe to the UI building parts of the script.

 Please note that privacy enhancing browser plugins or settings can prevent this setup from executing.
 You should educate users to make sure that all proxy-by-hostname subdomains allow opening an iframe to https://YOUR-EZPROXY.TLD with running JavaScript inside.
 Also, disallowing localStorage (or using a browser without a localStorage implementation) will result in more network load and thus a slower UI experience.

 ### Frontend Configuration

 At the very least, you will have to tell this script the hostname of your EZProxy installation, but you might also want to switch out the search form for your own and so on.
 You could also take a moment to browse [mmenu examples] to get a feel for what else is possible with the menu.
-If your list of resources is sorted alphabetically, there is some visual sugar you might want to use (look for lines commented out in `frontend/js/ezmenu/menucfg.js`)
+If your list of resources is sorted alphabetically, there is some visual sugar you might want to use (look for lines commented out in `frontend/src/menucfg.ts`)

 We do not require you to keep the copyright notice at the bottom of the menu, we mainly put it there to prevent users from triggering bottom-of-screen interactions while using the menu (this does not mean you are not bound by the (A)GPL when using our code).

-Open `frontend/js/ezmenu/menucfg.js` in your editor and search for 'XXX' to find the three spots you will have to edit to make the script ready for deployment on your EZProxy installation.
+Open `frontend/src/menucfg.ts` in your editor and search for 'XXX' to find the three spots you will have to edit to make the script ready for deployment on your EZProxy installation.
 Please refer to the comment fields in that file for additional explanations.

-Note that the demo page will likely fail once you have edited and saved the file, as it will then no longer look for the JSON files in the demo folder, but on your EZProxy webserver (and be denied access unless you are currently logged in there), so you may want to switch back to http and localhost for local testing.

-Also note that you will have to do this switch each time you mean to create a deployment-ready build.
-If you come up with a clean and simple way to separate the production setup from the local testing setup, please submit a pull request.

 ### Frontend Deployment